 The three (3) faculty members are appointed by the University president upon recommendation of the University Senate Executive CommitteeAcademic Senate Personnel and Elections Committee.

-Designees of the Vice President for Administrative Services and the Vice President for University Relations will be appointed by the respective vice president.
+The designees of the Vice President for Administrative Services and the Vice President for University Relations will be appointed by the respective vice president.

 The executive secretary shall be a member of the Student Leadership & Involvement staff appointed by the Director.dean of students staff appointed by the dean.